 It is said that tooth scaling causes teeth to become loose

 There is no evidence on saying scaling is responsible for loose teeth or malpositioned teeth.
-Even the worst scenario is not removing plaque or tartar that may lead to periodontitis (gum infection) and finally to the bone tissues and loosening the tooth.
+Just the opposite, the worst scenario is not removing plaque or tartar, which may lead to periodontitis (gum infection) and finally to the bone tissues and loosening of the tooth.

-With these in mind, you need to think about the scaling as a preventive way to help teeth to be fixed and stable by preventing tartar and plaque from accumulating on teeth.
+With these in mind, you need to think about scaling as a preventive way to help teeth stay fixed and stable by preventing tartar and plaque from accumulating on teeth.

 They say it leads to enamel erosion